Botanical Name - Cistus ladaniferus

 Chemical Constituents - A-pinene, limonene, b-myrcene

-Uses - Excellent for dry and mature skins due to its healing and anti-inflammatory properties.
+Uses - Excellent for dry and mature skins due to its anti-inflammatory properties.
 Can also be used on oily skins in small quantities due to its natural astringency and after sun exposure.
 Helpful for clearing the lungs and toning mucus membranes.
 It supports deep, gentle breathing which helps to calm and clear the mind making Frankincense one of the best oils for meditation.
 The properties are much the same as Boswellia neglecta.